python/cpython/Doc/library/py_compile.rst

 This module can work as a script (using :program:`python -m py_compile`) to compile several source files.
-The files named in 'filenames' are compiled and the resulting bytecode is cached in the normal manner.
+The files named in *filenames* are compiled and the resulting bytecode is cached in the normal manner.
 This program does not search a directory structure to locate source files; it only compiles files named explicitly.